Politics, Philosophy, International Relations & Environment

 Explore this Section

 - / Faculty of Humanities and Social Sciences /

 - Politics, Philosophy, International Relations and Environment /

 - Postgraduate study

 SPIRE currently offers 6 pathways to a Masters in Politics and International Relations:

-All six pathways can be taken either as an MA (Masters of Arts) or an MRes (Master's of Research).
+Some Masters courses can be taken either as an MA (Masters of Arts) or an MRes (Masters of Research).
 An MA offers more subject-based study and less research training than an MRes degree.
 The MA is therefore more suited to students who wish to continue their studies beyond undergraduate level and to develop an in-depth understanding of a particular aspect of Politics and International Relations.

 Other Postgraduate and Research courses:

 MSc / PG Diploma / PG Certificate (September and January Start Dates)